 The appropriate adult has no role in court.

-For some defendants it may be possible to secure the support of a communications specialist known as an 'intermediary'.
+Defendants with a high level of communications needs may be provided with a communications specialist known as an 'intermediary'.
 It is up to the judges to decide whether one is needed.
 The intermediary provides an independent, professional assessment and clear recommendations to the court.
 They may be provided for part of the trial or all of it.
-The court can claim the costs of an intermediary from the Government.
+Providers of intermediaries include:

 The role of an AA in local authority age asessment interviews is not the same as that in the criminal justice system and NAAN does not provide guidance for the role.
-Please see the ADCS Age Assessment Guidance and the Coram Children's Legal Centre Migrant Children's Project Factsheet.
+Please see the: